Grizzlies vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Additional Grizzlies Insights & Trends

-- Memphis has a 3-7 record against the spread while finishing 4-6 overall over its last 10 games.
+- The Grizzlies have a 3-7 record against the spread while going 4-6 overall over their last 10 contests.

-- In their past 10 contests, the Grizzlies have gone over the total five times.
+- Five of Grizzlies' past 10 games have gone over the total.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.